eisedevries/PDF-Study-Tagger/README.md

   - Yellow → Review
   - Red → Hard

-- Filtering: Show only certain tag types based on checkboxes.
+- Filtering: show only certain tag types based on checkboxes.

-- Thumbnail Sidebar: View all pages with tag colors.
+- Thumbnail sidebar: View all pages with tag colors.
 Works with filters.

-- Timeline Overview: Compact color bar for quick navigation an overview.
+- Timeline overview: Compact color bar for quick navigation an overview.

-- Text Search: Search pages with Ctrl+F.
+- Text search: Search pages with Ctrl+F.

-- Copy Tools:
-  - C → Copy all text on page
-  - Ctrl+C → Copy selected text
-  - Shift+C → Copy page as image (for instance to easily paste into an LLM chatbot)
+- Copy tools: copy both text or the page as image to clipboard.

 ## Getting started
 This code was tested on Linux but should work on Windows and macOS.

 ### 1. Install Requirements
-pip install PyQt6 PyMuPDF (preferably in a [virtual environment](https://docs.python.org/3/library/venv.html)).
+pip install PyQt6 PyMuPDF ([virtual environment](https://docs.python.org/3/library/venv.html) is recommended).

 ### 2. Run the Tool
-Combine your slides into one PDF, then run: python pdf_tagger.py [optional_pdf_path]
+Combine your slides into one PDF, then run `python pdf_tagger.py [optional_pdf_path]`.

 Or just run without arguments and open a file through the app.